Websoft9/docker-onlyofficecommunityserver/README.md

 ## Installation

-We assume that you are already familiar with Docker, you can run ONLYOFFICE CommunityServer very easy by docker-compose.
+We assume that you are already familiar with Docker, and please set the default **database password and application usename and password** by [docker-compose file](docker-compose.workspace.yml) before docker-compose up

 ```
 git clone --depth=1 https://github.com/Websoft9/docker-onlyofficecommunityserver
 cd docker-onlyofficecommunityserver
 docker-compose up -d
 ```
-> Please set or get the default **database password and application usename and password** by [docker-compose file](docker-compose.workspace.yml)

 Once complete installation, you can use you local browser to access URL: *http://Instance's Internet IP:9002* to start it.

 ## Parameters